 Types of Software Development Approaches

-There are three main types of software development approaches.
+There are four main types of software development approaches.
 These are:

 - Waterfall Approach